452/openshift-felix-cartridge/README.md

 openshift-felix-cartridge
 =========================

-OpenShift cartridge installing the Apache Felix OSGi runtime
+OpenShift cartridge installing the Apache Felix OSGi runtime.

 # OpenShift OSGI cartridge

-This cartridge embeds Apache Felix runtime as a base for OSGI based applications on OpenShift.
+This cartridge embeds the Apache Felix runtime as a base for OSGI based applications on OpenShift.

 ## How to

-Just create new gear with this cartridge
+Just create a new gear with this cartridge by issuing

 ```
 rhc create-app <your app name> http://cartreflect-claytondev.rhcloud.com/github/mthmulders/openshift-felix-cartridge